blarojo/offers/README.md

 ## User stories and assumptions

-The following user stories have been taking into account for test creation:
+The following user stories have been taken into account for test creation:

  * s1: the user can create new offers
  * s2: the user can retrieve an offer
- * s3: the user can retrieve the offers
+ * s3: the user can retrieve all of the offers
  * s4: the user can cancel an offer

 Assumptions:
  * Even if an offer refers to a product, the latter is not represented for simplification purposes and because there are not references to it in the problem description.
- * I decided to create a state for the offer with 4 different values (CREATED,ACTIVE,EXPIRED,CANCELLED).
+ * I decided to create a state for the offer with 4 different values (CREATED, ACTIVE, EXPIRED, CANCELLED).
-   The main reason for that is to simplify the client development, as there would not be necessary to deal with dates to know where an offer is active or not.
+   The main reason for that is to simplify the client development, as it would be easier to deal with states rather than dates to know whether an offer is active or not.

 ## TDD

 One test scenario has been created for each user story.
-Then can be found in the file OffersRestTest.java :
+They can be found in the file OffersRestTest.java :

  * s1: createNewOfferReturnsCorrectResponse()
  * s2: getOfferReturnsCorrectResponse()